-Hardness: Most of the metals are hard, except alkali metals, such as sodium, potassium, lithium, etc. Sodium, potassium, lithium etc. are very soft metals, so they can be cut using knife.
+Hardness: Most of the metals are hard.
+They do not break into pieces when hit with something.
+But alkali metals are exception, e.g. sodium, potassium, lithium, etc. These are very soft metals, and can be cut using knife.

 Strength: Most of the metals are strong and have high tensile strength.
 Because of this, big structures are made using metals.
 Buildings, bridges, ships, airplanes, etc. are made of metals.

 Sound: Metals produce ringing sound, so, metals are called sonorous.
 The typical sound of metals is also known as metallic sound.
 Due to this, metal wires are used in making musical instruments.
 Bells are made of metals.

 Conduction: Metals are good conductor of heat and electricity.
-This is the cause that electric wires are made of metals like copper and aluminium.
+Due to this, electric wires are made of metals, e.g. copper and aluminium.

 Malleability: Metals are malleable.
 This means metals can be beaten into thin sheet.
-Because of this property iron is used in making big ships.
+So, iron can be turned into sheets to make vehicle and ship.
+Gold and silver can be used to make ornate design for making ornaments.

 Ductility: Metals are ductile.
 This means metals can be drawn into thin wire.
-Because of this property wires are made of metals.
+Due to this, wires are made of metals.

 Melting and boiling point: Metals generally have high melting and boiling points.